WilliamQLiu/data-onboarding/R_basics.md

     - __effect-size and t-tests__ - even though a _t-statistic_ might not be statistically significant, it doesn't mean that our effect is unimportant.
 To check if an _effect-size_ is substantive, we use the following equation: ``
     - Reporting _t-tests_ should involve stating the finding to which the test relates, report the _test statistic_, _degrees of freedom_, an estimate of the _effect-size_, and the _probability_ of that test statistic.
 E.g. On average, participants experienced greater anxiety from real spiders (M = 47.00, SE = 3.18), than from pictures of spiders (M=40.00, SE = 2.68).
 This difference was not significant t(21.39) = -1.68, p>.05; however, it did represent a medium-sized effect r=.34

-### Comparing Several Means with ANOVA (Analysis of Variance, GLM 1)
+### Comparing Several Means with ANOVA (Analysis of Variance GLM 1, aka One-way ANOVA)
-If we want to compare more than two conditions, we use _ANOVA_.  _t-tests_ checked whether two samples have the same mean while _ANOVA_ checks if three or more groups have the same means.  _ANOVA_ is an _omnibus_ test, which means it tests for an overall effect between all groups and does not say what group has a different mean.
+If we want to compare more than two conditions, we use one-way independent _ANOVA_.  _t-tests_ checked whether two samples have the same mean while _ANOVA_ checks if three or more groups have the same means.  _ANOVA_ is an _omnibus_ test, which means it tests for an overall effect between all groups and does not say what group has a different mean.
     - __familywise (aka experimentwise error rate)__ is the error rate across statistical tests conducted on the same experimental data.
 For example, we use _ANOVA_ instead of using multiple _t-tests_ on each pair of groups because the probability of _Type I_ errors would quickly stack (e.g. say .05 level of significance with 3 pairs would be .95 * .95 * .95 = .857 probability of no _Type I error_).
 The more groups the more chance of an error.
     - __F-statistic (aka F-ratio)__ is the ratio of the model to its error (much like the _t-statistic_).
 Say we have Groups A, B, C.  The _F-ratio_ tells us if the means of these three groups (as a whole) are different.
 It can't tell what groups are different (e.g. if groups A and B are the same and C is different, if groups A, B, C are all different).  _F-ratio_ says that the experimental manipulation has some effect, but doesn't say what causes the effect.
 The _F-ratio_ can be used to fit a multiple regression model and test the differences between the means (again, much like the _t-statistic_ with a linear regression)
     - When creating _dummy variables_ for _ANOVA_ groups (e.g. Group A, B, C) where we have one less dummy variable than the number of groups in the experiment.
 We choose a _control group (aka baseline group)_ that acts as a baseline for other categories.
 This baseline group is usually the one with no experiments (e.g. baseline is no viagra and others are low dose and high dose viagra).
 When group sizes are unequal, the baseline group should have a large number of samples.